-- Hormone therapy only works for women who have oestrogen-receptor positive (ER+) cancers. - The choice of hormone therapy will depend on whether you have gone through menopause or not. - Hormones tend to cause just mild side-effects.
+- Hormone therapy only works for women who have oestrogen-receptor positive (ER+) cancers. - The choice of hormone therapy will depend on whether you have gone through menopause or not. - Hormone therapy can cause some side-effects.

 Hormone therapies are often used as the first treatment for metastatic breast cancer.
 They can be used alone or with other treatments.